Create and interact with custom views

 Saving or discarding your changes

-Your changes in a custom view are automatically saved as you work, but you can save your changes in other formats or configurations.
+You can save your custom view changes in other formats or configurations.

 Save as saved view